-The innovative mindset of Design Thinking uses methods and tools from the field of design as well as ethnography to understand what the latent needs, desires and wishes of tomorrow's customers.
+The innovative mindset of Design Thinking uses methods and tools from the field of design as well as ethnography to understand the latent needs, desires and wishes of tomorrow's customers.
 This human-centered approach is combined with the perspective of technological feasibility (how can ideas be technically implemented?) and economic sustainability (how can new business models look like?).

-We are offering two introductory courses: "From Inspiration to Ideas" (April) and "Bring Ideas to Life" (September).
+We are offering two introductory courses: "From Inspiration to Ideas" (March) and "Bring Ideas to Life" (September).

 "Bring Ideas to Life" – The GDTW in September is focusing on the user-centered design of solutions.
-The starting point for the second introductory course is the first innovative business and product ideas.
-These are developed further along the design thinking process in order to create new solutions and innovative user scenarios in the next step.
+The starting point for the second introductory course are innovative business and product ideas.
+These are developed further along the Design Thinking process in order to create new solutions and innovative user scenarios in the next step.
 The focus here is on the "design doing": the aim is to design suitable applications in the context of the worlds of users.

 The concrete question will be announced prior to the workshop.
 Challenges and project partners in the past semesters were among others: "Innovation Networks" (Telekom), "Creating Innovation Hubs" (Factory Berlin), "Financial Advice" (ING Diba).